Best Garage Door Insulation Options for Energy Efficiency & Comfort

 The kits here are among the easiest to apply to garage doors with little to no expertise and basic household tools.
 In most cases, you’ll need a utility knife, stepladder and tape measure.
 In some cases, you may need double-sided waterproof adhesive and weather tape to seal your insulation in your door.
 Many kits come with these materials, however.

-If you have metal or composite doors, you’ll be able to use most insulation types.
+If you have steel, aluminum or composite doors, you’ll be able to use most insulation types.
 Wooden doors are often incompatible with fiberglass batts.
 Also consider R values and possible weight added to your doors when making your selection.

 *Source: Data from Amazon and Lowe’s is current as of April 2025.